 Help lets you access the OpenScholar documentation site.
 The Support section lets you ask and post questions to the OpenScholar Community.

-Your User Icon displays options to manage your account, notifications, a list of all sites you are a member of, and lets you logout of the site. *Note: Un-Subscribe from site as shown below is only available to support administrators, this option will not display for your site.
+Your User Menu on the top right hand corner of the site displays options to manage your account, notifications, a list of all sites you are a member of, and lets you logout of the site.

 Use these gears to configure the layout of the section or page you are on.
 These gears will also show up all over your site and are indications that you can edit or make changes.

 The list view is the how certain app pages displays its content by listing posts in a vertical format.

 The default display style for a list view is the Teaser*.